racslabs/racs/README.md

 ## What is RACS?

-**RACS (Remote Audio Caching Server)** is an persistent, append-only audio cache with time-indexed range queries and format conversion.
+**RACS (Remote Audio Caching Server)** is an persistent, append-only audio cache with time-indexed range queries.
 Unlike blob stores and traditional databases, **RACS** is purpose-built for storing, querying, and streaming audio data at scale.

 ### Key Features